Best Diet for Hypothyroidism

 Hypothyroidism is a condition that can trigger a range of irregularities with the body’s metabolism.
-So, it’s no surprise that diet is an essential component of managing hypothyroidism.
+So, it’s no surprise that diet is an essential component of managing it.
 Let’s learn more about this common disorder and the best dietary approach for those who are affected by it.

 What is Hypothyroidism?